-THE GRADUATE PROGRAM is structured so that a full-time candidate can complete all degree requirements in one calendar year.
-The graduate school year begins in mid-August with a Graduate School Orientation Session on the Sunday before classes begin.
-Beginning on the Monday immediately following Orientation, four credit hours will be earned in two weeks by taking three Orientation Business Courses.
-These eliminate the need for prerequisites.
-The fall semester continues in traditional fashion, on or about September First, coinciding with Maine Maritime Academy's fall semester start date and concludes prior to the Christmas holidays.
+THE ON CAMPUS GRADUATE PROGRAM is structured so that a full-time candidate can complete all degree requirements in one calendar year.
+Admission application documents must be completed and received prior to June 1 of the entering year.
+The on campus graduate school year begins in mid-August with a Graduate School Orientation Session on the Sunday before classes begin.
+Beginning on the Monday immediately following Orientation, four credit hours will be earned in two weeks by completing three Orientation Business Courses.
+The Orientation Business Courses eliminates the need for prerequisites as well as establishing relationships amongst the students in the cohort.
+The fall semester continues in traditional fashion, approximately September 1st, coinciding with Maine Maritime Academy's fall semester start date and concludes prior to the Christmas holiday.
 Spring semester starts during the second week of January and typically lasts until late April.
-The May-June summer module begins immediately thereafter, lasting six weeks in duration.
+The May-June Summer Module begins immediately thereafter, lasting six weeks in duration.
+As such, full-time graduate candidates in the on campus program should expect to be in the program from mid-August until the middle of June of the following year.
 A graduate school application is available online or from the graduate school office upon request.

-Requirements for the Master of Science Degree
+Requirements for the Master of Science in Global Logistics & Maritime Management Degree

-A total of 36 credit hours of graduate courses shall be earned as follows:
+A total of 36 credit hours of graduate courses are required for the GLMM-On Campus Masters of Science degree and shall be earned as follows: